vault713/wallet713/docs/usage.md

 If you would like to secure access to the foreign api, you can set up a secret by using the following configuration option.

-Note, however, that setting up a such a secret on the foreign requires the sending party to know the secret in order to communicate with your wallet for sending in grins.
+Note, however, that setting up a such a secret on the foreign requires the sending party to know the secret in order to communicate with your wallet for sending in epics.

 ```
 foreign_api_secret = "<some secret string>"